stokito/gnome-contact-applet/README.md

 gnome-contact-applet
 ====================

-Quick access for contact from panel: start a conversation in Pidgin or send email
+Quick access for contact from panel: start a conversation in Pidgin or send email.
+One click: start conversation, double click send text clipboard.

 You can install GNOME on your Ubuntu by command: sudo apt-get install gnome-session-fallback  gnome-panel